Purpose & Scope

 1. Research or Management Articles or Notes

-Manuscripts in this category are articles covering the subject areas identified above.
-Notes are distinct from peer-reviewed articles in that they are shorter in length, have no abstract, and contain no photos or diagrams except when they are essential to illustrate new techniques or tool.
-Articles and notes focus on aspects of human–wildlife interactions, wildlife conflict management, wildlife damage management, and contemporary wildlife management that provide new information obtained through scientific research that may assist wildlife professionals and others in management.
-Notes are shorter than articles and may present new findings based on limited sample sizes or scale.
+Manuscripts in this category focus on aspects of human–wildlife interactions, wildlife conflict management, wildlife damage management, and contemporary wildlife management that can provide new information obtained through scientific research that may assist wildlife professionals and others in management.
+Notes are distinct from peer-reviewed articles in that they are shorter in length, may present new findings based on limited sample sizes or scale, and typically only contain photos or diagrams essential to illustrate new techniques or tools.
+Both article and note submissions require an abstract.

 2. Management Case Studies